ankorstore/yokai/docs/modules/fxhttpclient.md

 ## Logging

-This module enables to log automatically the requests made by the [Client](https://pkg.go.dev/net/http#Client) and their responses:
+This module enables to log automatically the HTTP requests made by the [Client](https://pkg.go.dev/net/http#Client) and their responses:

 ```yaml title="configs/config.yaml"
 modules: